Scribtor/Pregled/README.md

 *   All the data is stored in text files, including users.
 *   Data is located inside src/data.

-This is the point where I make a lot of excuses for the state of this repository, which I thought better of.
+This is the point where I make a lot of excuses for the state of this repository, something I thought better of.
 Feel free to reach out directly to me if you have any questions